jiahuiiiii/2023-School-Notes/Chemistry/Chp6.md

 #### Physical Properties

-1. All noble gases are insoluble in water.
+1. All noble gases are **insoluble** in water.
-2. They're non-conductors of heat and electricity.
+2. They're **non-conductors** of heat and electricity.
-3. Very low density.
+3. Very **low density**.
 Due to the atoms are very far apart.
-4. The density of noble gases increases when descending the group, due to the atomic mass increases faster than the increase in radius.
+4. The **density** of noble gases **increases** when descending the group, due to the atomic mass increases faster than the increase in radius.
 5. Noble gases have **very low melting and boiling point**.
 This is because noble gases exist as **monoatomic molecules** which are attracted by **weak van der Waals forces**, less energy is required to overcome the forces.
-6. However, the melting and boiling point increases when going down the group, because atomic size increases, causing van der Waals forces stronger and more energy is required to overcome the forces.
+6. However, the **melting and boiling point increases** when going down the group, because atomic size increases, causing van der Waals forces stronger and more energy is required to overcome the forces.

 #### Chemical Properties